so-okada/toXiv/README.md

 	C differs from the arXiv new submission web page of the category C.

+* You can filter by the keyword #toXiv_bot_toot to hide all toXiv bot toots.

 * On the use of metadata of arXiv articles, there is the web page of [Terms of Use for arXiv APIs](https://arxiv.org/help/api/tou).
 As of the revision 0.9.5, this says that " You are free to use descriptive